 Todd Gray (b.
 1954, Los Angeles, CA) works in photography, performance and sculpture.
 Gray’s most recent photo works are comprised of photographs gathered from his own archive and recontextualized via their juxtaposition with one another and the use of antique frames as a structuring device.
 Gray's work is "fluent in cultural iconography, driven by introspection, and steeped in issues of corporate politics and racial identity" (from Amy M. Mooney, Black Is, Black Ain't curated by Hamza Walker ex. cat.
 The Renaissance Society, Chicago, 2013.)

 Gray was selected to be included in the third edition of the Hammer Museum's biennial Made in LA: a, the, though, only, curated by Aram Mosheyedi and Hamza Walker in June 2016, where he presented a performance work for the duration of the exhibition, outside the confines of the museum space.
 In 2017, Gray had a solo exhibition My Life in the Bush with MJ and Iggy at the Museum of the African Diaspora in San Francisco as well as a solo exhibition in Johannesburg, South Africa.
-In 2018, Gray's work was included in Public Fiction: the Conscientious Objector at the MAK Center for Art & Architecture in Los Angeles where he directed a new durational performance delivered by professional actors, and upcoming, a number of Gray's works are included in the major summer group exhibition Michael Jackson: On the Wall at London's National Portrait Gallery, travelling to the Grand Palais Paris, the Bundeskunsthalle, Bonn and the Espoo Museum of Modern Art, Finland through 2019 (catalog).
+In 2018, Gray's work was included in Public Fiction: the Conscientious Objector at the MAK Center for Art & Architecture in Los Angeles where he directed a new durational performance delivered by professional actors, and upcoming, ten of Gray's works are included in the major summer group exhibition Michael Jackson: On the Wall at London's National Portrait Gallery, travelling to the Grand Palais Paris, the Bundeskunsthalle, Bonn and the Espoo Museum of Modern Art, Finland through 2019 (catalog).
 In 2019, he will have solo exhibition at the Pomona College Museum of Art, Pomona, CA.